The 25 best deals from Target Deal Days 2022 | CNN Underscored

 $349.99 $149.99 at Target

-The comfort of over-ear meets wireless convenience and some pretty decent sound quality with these Studio3s — you can get them almost 60% off in matte black or a smooth gray with cream and gold accents.
+The comfort of over-ear meets wireless convenience and some pretty decent sound quality with these Studio 3 headphones — you can get them almost 60% off in matte black or a smooth gray with cream and gold accents.

 $999.99 $899.99 at Target